j-lord/zen/README.md

 chmod u+x zen.sh
 ```
 3. If using Mac OS
-You'll be ready to exacute.
+You'll be ready to execute.
 ```bash
 ./zen.sh
 ```